urcades/urcad.es/content/works/2017TUMBLR/index.md

 _Role_

-While the product design team at the time — [Matt Clifton](https://twitter.com/mttclftn), [Neil Voss](https://twitter.com/neilvoss) (Our design director), and myself — collaborated on most aspects of Tumblr 2 in an interwoven manner, we each focused on particular aspects of Tumblr's experience we had more radical ideas about.
+While the product design team that was left in early 2017 — [Matt Clifton](https://twitter.com/mttclftn), [Neil Voss](https://twitter.com/neilvoss) (Our design director), and myself — collaborated on most aspects of Tumblr 2 in an interwoven manner, we each focused on particular aspects of Tumblr's experience we had more radical ideas about.

 In my work for Tumblr 2, I focused on the following functionalities: